junxit/us-congress-code/title-22/chapter-7/sec-287b.md

 ### Report on Policies Pursued by Other Countries in International Organizations

 Pub.
 L. 98–164, title I, § 117, Nov.
 22, 1983, 97 Stat.
 1022, as amended by Pub.
 L. 100–204, title VII, § 707, Dec.
 22, 1987, 101 Stat.
 1390, directed Secretary of State to transmit to the Speaker of the House of Representatives and the chairman of the Committee on Foreign Relations of the Senate, by Jan.
 31 of each year, a report regarding policies which each member country of United Nations pursued in international organizations of which United States was a member, prior to repeal by Pub.
 L. 103–236, title I, § 139(27), Apr.
 30, 1994, 108 Stat.
 399.

+### Executive Documents

+### Delegation of Functions

+For delegation of congressional reporting functions of President under this section, see section 1 of Ex.
+Ord.
+No. 13313, July 31, 2003, 68 F.R.
+46073, 46074, set out as a note under section 301 of Title 3, The President.